11Quan10/nulli-bot/README.md

 # OLLAMA_HOST=localhost:11436 OLLAMA_KEEP_ALIVE=-1 OLLAMA_FLASH_ATTENTION=1 ollama serve
 ```

+## ☁️ Running on Google Colab

+We have provided an Jupyter notebook export at ./Nulli_bot_Colab_Export_(public).ipynb that you can put into Google Colab.

 ### 🌸 Start Nulli

 Make sure you've invited Nulli to your Discord server.
 Then, from `src/`: